ucotta/BrilliantTemplate/README.md

 # BrilliantTemplate

-Brilliant Template is template processor for Swift to process HTML5.
+BrilliantTemplate is template processor for Swift to process HTML5.

-Created with Designers in mind, BrilliantTemplate avoid dirty code by using tags and attibutes for variables and control structures.
+Was created with designers in mid, BrilliantTemplate avoid dirty code by using tags and attibutes for variables and control structures.

-Using is easy, prepare a dictionary with the data and call to BrilliantTemplate to merge with your template.
+Merge the data with the template is easy, just prepare a dictionary with all values and then, use BrilliantTemplate with your html5 template.

+> This readme wants to show what BrilliantTemplate can do, is not a reference manual, you can get more information and usage guide in the wiki of this project in github: https://github.com/ucotta/BrilliantTemplate

 Here is a dictionary example: